 Licensed Practical Nurses are nurses that perform basic patient care tasks and help to keep patients comfortable.
 They work under the supervision of Registered Nurses (RNs) and other medical professionals.

 If you're looking to start working as a nurse fast without spending a ton of money, becoming an LPN could be the perfect path for you.
 Read on to learn more about what working as an LPN is like and how to become one.

 Part One What Is a Licensed Practical Nurse (LPN)?

-An LPN is a vital part of the healthcare system and is responsible for providing patients with essential care, which includes helping them to eat, dress, bathe, etc. They also assist Registered Nurses (RNs) and Doctors in keeping detailed records, maintaining clear communication between the entire care team and working with patients and their families to understand procedures and how to care for sick relatives.
+An LPN or LVN is a type of nurse that is responsible for providing patients with essential care.
+This includes helping them to eat, dress, bathe, etc. They assist Registered Nurses (RNs) and Doctors in keeping detailed records, maintaining clear communication between the entire care team and working with patients and their families to understand procedures and how to care for sick relatives.

-While many nurses spend their entire careers working as an LPN, this position is also a great stepping stone to furthering your education and enjoying a pay increase by becoming a BSN-RN or Nurse Practitioner (NP).
+While many nurses spend their entire careers working as an LPN, this position is also a great stepping stone to furthering your education and enjoying a pay increase by becoming an RN or Nurse Practitioner (NP).

 Licensed Practical Nurse

 |Duties||LPNs are directly involved in providing basic patient care and ensuring that patients are comfortable and well cared for.
 There will be times when an LPN administers certain medications and performs other duties such as taking blood pressure, inserting catheters and recording other vital signs.||RNs take on more of a management role and are in charge of overseeing LPNs and other healthcare aides.
 They are also more involved in administering medications, treating patients, creating and coordinating care plans, and working closely with doctors to ensure optimal outcomes.|